Top 3 Drinking Trends for 2020

 As a result, we’re seeing the rise of low-ABV drinks, and not just the seltzers mentioned above.
 New spirit houses like Haus are launching low-ABV spirits, which feature about ⅓ the alcohol of traditional hard liquor.
 And breweries are launching low-ABV beers, which hover around 4% ABV and 100 calories and feature traditional craft brand names like Ballast Point Lager, Deschutes Da Shootz!, and Harpoon Rec.
 League.

 More interesting still is the rise of no-ABV spirits and beers.
 A growing number of bar menus now feature a “Zero-proof Cocktails” section, featuring drinks made with non-alcoholic spirits like Seedlip, MeMento, Som, Everleaf, and Three Spirits.
-These drinks feature all the herbaceousness and experiential moxie of cocktails, just without the booze.
+These drinks feature all the herbaceousness and experiential moxie of cocktails, just without the booze and without alcohol's effects on the body.

 Whole bars are being built around the trend – no-alcohol bars that intentionally do not serve alcohol (e.g., Getaway and Listen in NYC).
 And these aren’t the underwhelming under-21 establishments of last decade.
 They’re died-in-the-wool cocktail houses, featuring all the mixological hipsteria one would expect from a Bushwick speakeasy.